 For their unparalleled consistency and taste, Indian spices are sought after all over the world.
 India is also one of the world’s largest spice users, with Indian households having a wide range of flavors and spices to thrive.
 Spices take up less room and have good yields, so a number of small farmers have turned to cultivate them.

 The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all spices.

 How to kick start spices export business

-In order to fuel the export business in spices one must begin by registering the business under the requisite head of firm or pvt ltd etc. Then there is a requirement to acquire import export code to validate the export business which is issued by DGFT.
-Once you have furnished the IEC code then launch ahead in the direction of getting spice registration certificate which is issued by Indian spices board.
+In order to fuel the export business in spices one must begin by registering the business under the requisite head of firm or Pvt ltd etc. Then there is a requirement to acquire import-export code to validate the export business which is issued by DGFT.
+Once you have furnished the IEC code then launch ahead in the direction of getting a spice registration certificate which is issued by the Indian spices board.

 Read Our Blog: FSSAI Registration Process

-- Requirement of raw materials: Raw materials constitute the basic elements that forms the base of the spice industry.
+- Requirement of raw materials: Raw materials constitute the basic elements that form the base of the spice industry.
 One may need to figure out the specific spices to be used for export that can range from fenugreek to pepper.
-Another step would be to look for good quality and attention seeking packing material.
+Another step would be to look for good quality and attention-seeking packing material.

 - Requirement of machinery: